 When you’re in need of a quick, healthy snack (or sweet treat), these carrot cake bites are the perfect recipe!
 They require no cooking, are quick to make, slightly sweet and packed with healthy ingredients!

-What sets these energy bites apart is, that in addition the nuts and dates (which you’ll see in most recipes), we’ve been able to sneak in a nice helping of fresh veggies.
+What sets these energy bites apart?
+In addition the nuts and dates (which you’ll see in most recipes), we’ve been able to sneak in a nice helping of fresh veggies.
 And as I’m sure many of you agree, it doesn’t get much better than hidden veggie snacks that taste like dessert!

 All you’ll need to make these energy bites are a few simple ingredients and a food processor.

 We’ll start by blitzing some raw carrots in the food processor until they’re finely chopped (almost a mealy consistency).
 Then you’ll transfer those to a bowl and add in your dates and nuts.
-The dates act as a kind of sticky binder and provide a nice touch of natural sweetness, while helping the balls stay together.
+The dates act as a kind of sticky binder and provide a nice touch of natural sweetness.
+They also help the balls stay together.

-For this recipe I chose to use pecans because I love the caramel flavor they have, but you could easily swap in your favorite nut (walnuts would also be delicious).
+For this recipe I chose to use pecans.
+I love the caramel flavor they have, but you could easily swap in your favorite nut. (walnuts would also be delicious).

 To this mixture, we’ll add the rest of the ingredients and then just pulse everything together until it forms a dough that you can roll into balls.

 A few notes on this recipe before you make them: